 Make sure that there is enough storage space on your iPhone or iPad to save the synced photos.

 3. Uninstall and reinstall iTunes

 Open iTunes, and click the "Help" menu at the top of the iTunes screen.
 Click "Check for Updates" on the sub-menu to check for the latest iTunes for Windows 10/8/7 on your PC.
-On a Mac, click the "iTunes" menu at the top of the screen, and click on "Check for Updates" on the sub menu.
-Alternatively, you can download the latest version of iTunes on Apple official site.
+On a Mac, click the "iTunes" menu at the top of the screen, and click on "Check for Updates" on the sub-menu.
+Alternatively, you can download the latest version of iTunes on Apple's official site.

 4. Update or Downgrade Your iOS

-Some people have complained that their iTunes won't sync photos though they did nothing to their iTunes or computer except updating the iOS. iOS 11 is to blame that most users think.
+Some people have complained that their iTunes won't sync photos though they did nothing to their iTunes or computer except update the iOS. iOS 11 is to blame as most users think.
 So, if you did nothing but changed your iOS, you could try to upgrade or downgrade the iOS to see if it works.